ding-lab/LR_SV_pipe/README.md

 # A pipeline for calling SVs from long-read sequencing data

-This pipeline is designed for calling structural variants from 3rd generation sequencing data (e.g. Pacbio-HiFi and Ont).
+This pipeline is designed for calling structural variants from long-read sequencing data (e.g. Pacbio-HiFi and Ont).
 It works on LSF job scheduler and can run multiple jobs in parallel.
 Basically, this pipeline is composed of two steps: mapping by minimap2 and SV calling by Sniffles2.